PacificBiosciences/pb-metagenomics-tools/docs/Tutorial-Taxonomic-Functional-Profiling-Protein.md

 - Very large HiFi reads fasta files (>2 million reads @ 10kb) can produce protein-SAM outputs 100-180GB in size, which can result in RMA files 20-35GB in size (**150-215GB total**).
 - Smaller HiFi reads fasta files (<1 million reads @ 8kb) can produce protein-SAM outputs 40-80GB in size, which can result in RMA files 6-11GB in size (**40-90GB total**).

 After completion, the large protein-SAM files can be deleted.
 The protein-SAM files are not removed automatically in case different formats of RMA files need to be produced by the user.
+If disk space is an issue, you may choose to run one sample at a time.

 ## Dependencies